 ACTIFY passion -> Intensify WILL – so everyone pushes a little harder, has fun, picks up the pace

 ASK with care -> Open CANDOUR – to wrestle down key issues and engage diverse perspectives

 ALIGN interests -> Trust to RISK – put team success ahead of personal ambition

-ADOPT best practices -> Adhere to RIGOUR – for logic, planning, quality, regulatory compliance
+ADHERE -> to RIGOUR – for logic, planning, quality, regulatory compliance, data-driven decisions

 AIM high -> Achieve PURPOSE – make a difference, instill accountability, optimize wealth-creation

-Actify – Align – Ask – Adopt – Aim – a formula for Courage.
-These 5 success factors lift innovation teams from defensive thinking to solid decision-making, creative problem-solving, wealth-creation, according to research @ Google, Deloitte, IBM, Coca Cola, MIT, Wharton and dozens of others.
+Actify – Align – Ask – Adhere – Aim – a formula for Courage.
+These 5 success factors lift innovation teams from risk-averse traps to innovative thinking and wealth-creation, according to research @ Google, Deloitte, IBM, Coca Cola, MIT, Wharton and dozens of others.

-Leaders who Actify – Align – Ask – Adopt – Aim – wrestle down key issues, face and resolve conflicts amongst diverse interests, take initiative to reach out, look past quick consensus to find better answers, make accountability fun and engaging.
+Leaders who Actify – Align – Ask – Adhere – Aim – face and address key issues, take initiative to reach out, look past quick consensus so creative abrasion delivers better answers, and make accountability fun and engaging.

-To see how the best innovation leaders use the PowerUP 5 to ignite brilliance – initiative – creativity – accountability, read the book – or ask us about a FUN – ENGAGING – UPLIFTING way to bring these skills and instincts into your enterprise.
+To see how the best innovation leaders use the 5 Step Formula to ignite brilliance – initiative – creativity – accountability, read the book – or ask us about a FUN – ENGAGING – UPLIFTING way to bring these skills and instincts into your enterprise.